 bricg-geweorc, n.n: bridge-work, the construction or reparation of a bridge.
 (BRIDGE-yeh-WEH-ork / ˈbrɪdʒ-jɛ-ˌwɛɔrk)

-This week’s Wordhord Wednesday post is on silent k.
+This week’s Wordhord Wednesday post is on the consequences of monastic hoarding.
 Read it on Patreon.